The fairkom society is a partnership network with a core team in western Austria and independent IT consultants in German-speaking countries.

 Standards regulate that organic food is not genetically modified and that no synthetic pesticides are used.
 In perma-culture, the principle of cooperation instead of competition applies, where feedback is obtained from the ecosystem (you!).
 This principle can also be applied to IT!

 Organic for the internet

 We would like to create a similar awareness for dealing with data and service providers on the Internet and want to set a good example.
-Unfortunately, there are no binding standards in IT yet.
+Unfortunately, there are no binding standards in IT yet (a working group has been formed in the German Informatics Society).
 Here we list what fairness on the internet can mean.
 Here, too, it is about cycles and about seeing challenges as opportunities.